samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 # Knee Rehabilitation Device
 The knee rehabilitation device is useful for ensuring the safety of the knee and preventing irritation by correcting a person's form when doing certain exercises.
 If incorrect form is detected, it emits a high pitched sound and vibration to notify the person that they are doing the exercise with incorrect form.
-An arduino setup is necessary as the sensor is needed to detect dangerous movements to have the output be the vibrations.
+An Arduino setup is necessary as the sensor is needed to detect dangerous movements to have the output be the vibrations.

 <!--You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:-->